Printed on Mar 07, 2014 @ 5:34 AM

-Benton County Sustainability 2012 is developing the Benton County Sustainability Metrics and Progress Report as a way to capture and share priority data with staff and residents.
+Benton County has developed the Benton County Sustainability Metrics and Progress Report as a way to capture and share priority data with staff and residents.
 The Progress Report metrics and process for completion will focus on compiling, creating, and reviewing information for the priority categories of:

 •Employees: Development and Wellness;

 •Transportation : Alternative Transportation, Fuel Usage, Travel Policy

 Sustainability metrics will be tracked on a routine basis to determine trends that inform staff/managers within all county departments.
 Staff and managers are encouraged to provide information to the Project Coordinator.

 For more information on the Benton County Sustainability program, please contact Adam Stebbins, Benton County Sustainability Coordinator, 541-766-6085.